cosmobrain0/First-Person-Camera/README.md

 # First Person Camera Project

 TODO list:
-- CONTINUE LATER: a simple 3D world with cuboids and cylinders
+- DONE: a simple 3D world with cuboids and cylinders
 - DONE: a camera can move around in 3D
 - DONE: the camera can't intersect with other objects
 - DONE: the camera can be rotated freely